Weald & Downland Living Museum, Singleton

 Muddy says: History has never been such fun!
 Step into real homes and workplaces of bygone centuries transported to one gorgeous setting – great for family days out, even weddings.

-Discover over 50 rescued rural buildings spanning 950 years that have been relocated and painstakingly rebuilt within beautiful parkland in the South Downs near Chichester.
-Hear the stories of the people who lived and worked in rural South East England over 1,000 years.
+Discover over 50 rescued rural buildings spanning 950 years that have been relocated and painstakingly rebuilt on beautiful parkland in the South Downs near Chichester.
+Ranging from a replica Anglo-Saxon hall house to an Edwardian tin church, each interior brings everyday history vividly to life.

 Address: